Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Appendix

 \subsection{Model Structures and Hyper-parameters}

 Unless otherwise stated, all models were trained using BFloat16 mixed precision.
-The training configuration for all models includes a base learning rate of $lr_{b}=0.001$, a batch size of 64, and the AdamW optimizer \citep{loshchilov2018decoupled} for 64 epochs.
-The effective learning rate is determined by a linear scaling rule based on the number of GPUs ($n_{gpus}$) used in distributed data-parallel training: $lr = lr_{b} \cdot n_{gpus} / 256$.
+The training configuration for all models includes a base learning rate of $lr_{b}=0.001$, a per-GPU batch size of 64, and the AdamW optimizer \citep{loshchilov2018decoupled} for 64 epochs.
+The effective learning rate is determined by a linear scaling rule based on the per-GPU batch size ($batch\_size$) and the number of GPUs ($n_{gpus}$) used in distributed data-parallel training: $lr = lr_{b} \cdot batch\_size \cdot n_{gpus} / 256$.
 A warmup phase is implemented for the first 4 epochs, during which the learning rate is linearly increased from $0.01 \cdot lr$ to $lr$.
 For the subsequent epochs, a cosine annealing schedule \citep{loshchilov2017sgdr} is employed to gradually reduce the learning rate to a minimum value, $lr_{min}$.
 For the DVS Gesture and ASL-DVS datasets, both weight decay and label smoothing were disabled.
 In contrast, for the DVS-Lip classification task, we set the weight decay to 0.05 and applied label smoothing with a factor of 0.1.

-Figure \ref{figure: network structure} illustrates the detailed network architecture, including (a) the spatial embedding architecture of event2vec, (b) the temporal embedding architecture of event2vec, and (c) the architecture of the entire network.
-Table~\ref{tab: hp of models} provides a detailed summary of the model-specific hyper-parameters.
-Here, $D$ denotes the embedding dimension, $l$ is the number of Transformer blocks in Backbone, $D_{f}$ represents the hidden feature dimension of the feed-forward neural network (FFN), and $n_{head}$ is the total number of attention heads.
+Table~\ref{tab:hp-of-models} provides a detailed summary of the model-specific hyperparameters.
+Here, $D$ denotes the embedding dimension, $l$ is the number of Transformer blocks in the backbone, $D_{f}$ represents the hidden feature dimension of the feed-forward neural network (FFN), and $n_{head}$ is the total number of attention heads.
 The \texttt{repeats} parameter specifies how many times the training set is iterated through within a single epoch.
-Notably, the number of heads for the key (\textbf{k}) and value (\textbf{v}) projections is set to $n_{head}/2$, and group normalization \citep{wu2018group} is applied to both.
-To prevent exploding gradients, we employ gradient clipping, capping the $L_{2}$ norm of the gradients at 1.0.
+For Forgetting Transformer, the number of heads for the key (\textbf{k}) and value (\textbf{v}) projections is set to $\max(\lfloor n_{head}/2\rfloor,1)$, and RMS group normalization \citep{wu2018group} is applied to the query and key projections.
+For the DVS Gesture and DVS-Lip experiments, gradient clipping is used to cap the $L_{2}$ norm of the gradients at 1.0.